-Living in a green roof garden is possible, as seen in first photos.
+Living in a green roof garden, in cold climates, is possible, as seen in first photos.
 Many layers of plastic serve in an "envelope insulation system" which uses green house (or conservatory) spaces as a "partial thermal insulator".
-Another variation of this solar theme is linked here.
 Second photo: inside a solar attic rose garden.
 An Italian saying suggests: "forgive the thorns for the beauty of the rose".
 The challenge of living inside a greenhouse is climate control.
 Either some tolerance to tasteful imperfection is required or else climate control expenses are imposed.
 We chose economical tolerance and happily managed this at low cost, (continuously for decades).

-I would offer more pictures here except that media-styling is not my point, while harmonious life styling is my point.
-(Some links below are for paid advertising, while we must pay bills).
-Yes, we knew about more sterile greenhouse approaches like hydroponics and newer 'aeroponics'.
+I would offer more pictures here except that media-styling is not my point, rather i am promoting the exploration of harmonious life styles.
+This dome is located in a temperate climate with frozen winters, in Maine USA.
+We knew about more sterile greenhouse approaches like hydroponics and newer 'aeroponics'.
 My wife, who tends her floral greenhouse spaces, accepted mostly live soil conditioning, which introduces a complex 'wild' ecosystem.
 This requires continued work for the occupant and tender, but this kind of work is useful as an alternative, practical exercise.
-As a visionary, i increasingly see the domiciled ecosystem interacting, as an alternative to using a house cleaning service.
-It could evolve into more fun if segments of popular culture adapted to living fairly intimately with live ecosystems.
+As visionaries, we evolved and interacted with IPM (Integrated Pest Management).
+We have explored living closely with live ecosystems.
 Most of the work involves watering, tending to ventilation hatches, careful clean up of plant-invader debris and fostering of beneficials.
-(I have resorted to paid advertising in this paragraph, though they pay little.
-Creatives can use this cash, so please bear with the advertising.)